Guidelines Subject to Change

 - People should take turns in the kitchen preparing meals and cleaning up after meals, limiting the number of people gathered inside at one time.
 Everyone should be wearing masks while preparing/distributing food.

-- No personal food or utensils should be shared.
+- No personal food, utensils or water bottles should be shared.

 - All need to eat at least 6 feet away from anyone who is not a member of their household.